awesome-selfhosted/awesome-selfhosted/README.md

 - [Serposcope](https://serposcope.serphacker.com/) - Serposcope is a free and open-source rank tracker to monitor websites ranking in Google and improve your SEO performances. ([Source Code](https://github.com/serphacker/serposcope)) `MIT` `Java`
 - [Shynet](https://github.com/milesmcc/shynet) - modern, privacy-friendly, and detailed web analytics that works without cookies or JS. `Apache-2.0` `Python`
 - [Snowplow](http://snowplowanalytics.com/) - Have every single event, from your websites, mobile apps, desktop applications and server-side systems, stored in your own data warehouse and available to action in real-time. ([Source Code](https://github.com/snowplow/)) `Apache-2.0` `Scala`
+- [Umami](https://umami.is/) - Umami is a simple, easy to use, self-hosted web analytics solution.
+The goal is to provide you with a friendlier, privacy-focused alternative to Google Analytics and a free, open-sourced alternative to paid solutions. ([Demo](https://app.umami.is/share/ISgW2qz8/flightphp.com), [Source Code](https://github.com/mikecao/umami)) `MIT` `Nodejs`

 _Business Intelligence_